 The Brain-Pain Connection

-Research shows that fibromyalgia pain is often caused by central sensitizationHeightened pain sensitivity from nervous system changes., when your central nervous system becomes hypersensitive to pain.
+Research shows that fibromyalgia pain is often caused by central sensitization, when your central nervous system becomes hypersensitive to pain.
 Your brain isn’t making up the pain.
 It’s genuinely processing signals incorrectly.

 The good news?
 Your brain can learn to process pain differently.